Pay Corporation Tax if you’re a large company

 Ring fence companies

-If your company is liable to Corporation Tax and supplementary charge on profits from ring fence activities (UK Continental Shelf oil-related activities that under UK law constitute a separate trade) then you’ll pay any Corporation Tax due on non-ring fence profits in instalments using the normal rules.
+If your company is liable to Corporation Tax and supplementary charge on profits from ring fence activities (UK Continental Shelf oil-related activities that under UK law constitute a separate trade), you’ll pay any Corporation Tax due on non-ring fence profits in instalments using the normal rules.

-For accounting periods beginning on or after 1 April 2019, if your profits exceed £20 million, you will pay any tax due on non-ring fence profits by instalments using the very large company rules.
+For accounting periods beginning on or after 1 April 2019, if your profits exceed £20 million, you will pay any tax due on non-ring fence profits by instalments using the rules for very large companies.
+Find out more about the rules you must follow if you have a profit of over £20 million.

-You’ll also have to pay the Corporation Tax and supplementary charge on your ring fence profits in a maximum of 3 equal instalments due:
+You’ll also need to pay the Corporation Tax and supplementary charge on your ring fence profits in a maximum of 3 equal instalments due:

 - 6 months and 13 days after the first day of the accounting period